A sublease agreement allows the original tenant to rent out all or part of a property to a new tenant or subtenant.

 How to Sublease an Apartment in Texas

 Review the terms of your lease – In Texas, you cannot sublet a rental property without your landlord’s permission.
-Double-check the terms of your original lease to see if subleasing is prohibited.
-Even if subleasing isn’t mentioned, you still haven’t been given permission to sublet your apartment.
+Double-check the duration of your original lease to see if subleasing is prohibited.
+Even if subleasing isn’t mentioned, you still haven’t been permitted to sublet your apartment.

 Send your landlord a letter of intent – A formal letter of intent should be sent to your landlord when seeking permission to sublease an apartment in Texas.
 Submit the names, addresses, and all other relevant information about the potential subtenants to your landlord, and describe your reasons for wanting to sublet their property.